-The S-TRUST Sign-it base components 2.0 have been developed for the use on the operating systems from Microsoft since Microsoft Windows 98 SE.
+The OPENLiMiT SignCubes base components 2.0 with OPENLiMiT SignCubes PDF Plugin for Adobe have been developed for the use on the operating systems from Microsoft since Microsoft® Windows 98 SE.
 In the IT-security environment a smart card terminal with secure pin entry mode as well as a smart card are required to run the required cryptographic operations in the process of electronic signature creation.